 A four-step approach has been developed that will help taxpayers through the process of grieving by Unequal Assessment.

 - Determining Market Value & Higher Percentage of Value

 - Defend Your Right to Grieve

-When using this approach it is very important to clearly state and have them acknowledge at the beginning of any meeting to the Assessor, Board of Assessment Review or Hearing Officer the following:
+When using this approach it is very important to clearly state and have those present acknowledge at the beginning of any meeting with the Assessor, Board of Assessment Review or Hearing Officer the following:

 - The only requirements needed to be proven in grieving by Unequal Assessment are a lower estimated Market Value than the assessor or a higher percentage of value than others on the same assessment roll.

 - The Grounds for the complaint is based on Real Property Tax Law RP-524, Part 3, Section A, 1 a or b.

 - Comparable property information comes from the local County website that is supplied by the assessor so it is presumed to be correct and accurate.

 - New York State & Real Property Service only requires three comparable properties or recent sales to estimate a Full Market Value or a higher percentage of value.